tytydraco/yessleep/out/Never_Ever_Book_A_Red_Eye_Flight_From_A_Suspicious_Website.md

 After the meeting, I went back to my hotel room.

-That's when I noticed the puncture marks on my neck, which caused my blood to freeze.
+That's when I noticed the puncture marks on my neck, causing my blood to freeze.

 So here's my warning to you...